nasa/ow_autonomy/README.md

 Run
 ---

-1. Start the simulator:
+1. Start the simulator, using a launch file that supports arm planning.
+The simplest one is:

-   % roslaunch ow europa_test_dem.launch

-   There are other options, e.g. this one doesn't include the terrian model:

    % roslaunch ow arm_sim.launch

+   This one adds the 'faults' node and rqt:

+   % roslaunch ow_autonomy autonomy_test.launch

+   This one further adds a terrain model (requires good graphics performance):

+   % roslaunch ow europa_test_dem.launch arm_sim_enable:=true

-2. (optional) Start rqt for visualization and monitoring.
+2. (optional, as needed) Start rqt for visualization and monitoring.

    % rqt